-Distracted Driving Facts:
+Distracted Driving Laws

-Many states have distracted driving laws that prohibit talking on a cell phone, texting and other distractions while in the driver’s seat.
-In fact, 16 states prohibit all drivers from using hand-held cell phones while driving.
-Thirty-eight states ban all cell phone use by novice drivers and 20 states ban cell phone use for school bus drivers.
-Nearly all — 47 — states prohibit text messaging for all drivers.
+Many states have distracted driving laws that prohibit talking on a cellphone, texting and other distractions while in the driver’s seat.
+In fact, 25 states prohibit all drivers from using hand-held cell phones while driving, according to the National Conference of State Legislatures.
+Thirty-six states ban all cellphone use by novice drivers and 18 states ban cellphone use for school bus drivers.
+Nearly all — 48 — states prohibit text messaging for all drivers.

 Take a look at the list of our eight Farm Bureau Financial Services states to see what laws are in place to combat distracted driving.

 Arizona: Yes for school bus drivers.
 Yes for drivers under 18 with provisional or learner licenses.

 Iowa: Yes for drivers with learner, restricted or intermediate licenses.

 Kansas: Yes for drivers with learner or intermediate licenses.

 Minnesota: Yes for school bus drivers.
 Yes for drivers under 18 with learner or provisional licenses.

 Nebraska: Yes for school bus drivers.
 Yes for drivers under 18 with learner or provisional licenses.

 New Mexico: Yes for drivers with learner or provisional licenses.